 Nomad Digital Residence (NDR) visas could be valid for up to two years in Antigua and Barbuda.

-As a constituent country of the Kingdom of the Netherlands, expats can apply for short-stay visas and the One Happy Workation programme, which allow stays from one week to 90 days in Aruba.
+As a constituent country of the Kingdom of the Netherlands, expats can apply for short-stay visas and US citizens will be eligible for the One Happy Workation programme, which allows stays from one week to 90 days in Aruba.

-Move to this island nation through the One Year Residential Certificate or 12 Month Barbados Welcome Stamp – with potential for future extensions.
+Move to this island nation through the 12-month Barbados Welcome Stamp – with potential for future extensions.

-The rentista visa allows two years' stay for expats with regular income from outside the country.
+The rentista visa allows a two-year stay for expats with regular income from outside the country.

-Estonia's Digital Nomad Visa allows for year-long residency.
+Estonia's Digital Nomad Visa allows for a year-long residency.

-A programme known as Remotely from Georgia aims to allow stays of at least one year.
+A programme known as Remotely from Georgia enables expats from up to 95 countries, including EU states and US citizens, to stay in the country for at least one year.

-A freelancer or freiberufler visa typically permits stays in Germany for up to three months.
+A freelancer or freiberufler visa typically permits stays in Germany for up to three months, which can be extended for up to three years.